bigdata-i523/hid104/notebook.md

 * 09/01/17 Read and watched videos in the Theory Introduction page
 * 09/15/17 Read and watched videos in the Theory Overview of Data Science page
-* 09/15/17 Downloaded and installed LaTex from https://miktex.org/download
+* 11/03/17 Read and watcehd under 3.10.1 Web Search and Text Mining 1 Topic

 # Practice